lybird300/lybird300.github.io/_posts/2015-04-02-coalescent.md

 <li>Tajima (1983): Derived the expectation of the average number of pairwise differences in a sample.
 As it turns out, this is an estimate of the composite parameter: θ = 4Neμ</li>
 <li>Hudson (1990) wrote a wonderful review of coalescent theory and made available an <b>algorithm</b> to simulate data under different population models.</li>
 </ul>

+The rest of this post will briefly introduce the coalescent theory, including the basic model, and important extensions.
+For details such as theorems and their proofs, please refer to the resources provided at the end of this page.

+<blockquote>All models are wrong.
+We make tentative assumptions about the real world which we know are false but which we believe may be useful.(Box 1976)</blockquote>

 <h2>Basics</h2>
 A widely used model that describes reproduction in a population, which gives rise to the genealogies of that population, is the Wright-Fisher model.
 This model makes the following assumptions on population evolution: